 - 45. Students who fail to meet any of the minimum requirements in Regulation 44 shall have their studies terminated and shall cease attending modules with immediate effect - 46.
-Students whose studies have been terminated have the right to request a review of the decision to terminate their studies in order to continue their studies in the following semester.
+Students whose studies have been terminated have the right to appeal against the decision to terminate their studies in order to continue their studies in the following semester.
 They may apply to the relevant Dean who shall determine either that the students' studies be terminated or the conditions under which students may be permitted to continue their studies.
-As soon as a student submits a request to review the decision to terminate their studies, the student may attend classes until the outcome of the request is known.
+As soon as a student submits an appeal against the decision to terminate their studies, the student may attend classes until the outcome of appeal is known.